nate-browne/innermachinations/_posts/2019-07-20-Music-Decomp-Simplicity.md

 <br><br>
 Now, the melody.
 Joe and Mark play in unison, one octave apart, playing a riff which completely centers on the Eb blues scale and gives them both a bit of room on each end to noodle a little.
 <br><br>
 At the 1:25 mark, we reach a "bridge" of sorts.
 Nate plays the same beat, Joe's part simplifies to octave Ebs, and both Cory and Mark jump up the necks of their guitars to play parts that, while not unison, move in stepwise motion.
 This provides a bit of relief from the driving melody of before, while still maintaining the funky feel due to the harmonies between the guitars.
 Plus, Joe's head bobbing gets turned all the way to 11 here.
-Interestingly, we also can see that to build intensity, Nate starts opening the high hat more often to let it ring more, giving a slightly muddier sound than the crispness we head during the main hook and signifying to us that the crescendo we've been hearing is getting closer to a climax (though in this style, it tends to be anti-climactic).
+Interestingly, we also can see that to build intensity, Nate starts opening the high hat more often to let it ring more, giving a slightly muddier sound than the crispness we head during the main hook and signifying to us that the crescendo we've been hearing is getting closer to a climax (though in this style, it tends to be anti-climax).
 <br><br>
 We get a brief release from the song's driving beat with a short Cory Wong interlude, then it's right back into the main riff full speed ahead.
 This time though, there's even more improvisation from Mark and Joe, leading to the the song coming full circle at around the 2:29 mark where it ends the way it started: a percussion section solo.
 I'd be remiss though if I didn't mention the subtle brilliance and mastery of drums exhibited by Nate Smith at around the end of the phrase that we hear at the 2:15 mark.
 The control he shows over his drumsticks to precisely hit the high hat in those sextuplets is, frankly, insane.
 Just replay that part over and over and over and over and...
 <br><br>